 As important as it is to uncover the Ponzi scheme, the collection efforts are just as important.
 Authorities have to make efforts to hold the people accountable and try to recover what they can.
 The civil legal efforts by the investors also plays a role in the entire process because how the recovered assets and seized assets are split among the aggrieved is important.
 In a lot of cases, there isn’t enough to go around to make them whole.
 Ponzi scheme operators usually spend a majority of the money on lavish items.

 RapidFunds provides post-settlement funding to plaintiffs’ attorneys with fees in the settled cases associated with ponzi schemes.
 The company also provides case cost funding to plaintiffs’ attorneys for their current and future case expenses in litigation against ponzi schemes.
-Interested plaintiffs’ attorneys can fill out an application on our website or complete the application here.
+Interested plaintiffs’ attorneys can fill out the application below.
 For more information about post-settlement funding, case cost finance, and the funding process call 888-927-9500 or email email@example.com.